Ganeriwals

-Ganeriwala family are a Marwari family, connected with the financial, social and cultural history of Rajasthan.
+Ganeriwala family are a Marwari Agrawal family, connected with the financial, social and cultural history of Rajasthan.
 Through the 19th and early 20th century, members of the family were financiers and money lenders in the princely state, and they served as treasurers for the royal families of the state.
 A common trait among the traditional banking families of Rajasthan, members of the Ganeriwala family have been credited for the construction of various Hindu temples and haveli’s in Rajasthan.

 Shobharam Birla, the grandfather of Raja Baldeo Das Birla, worked with the Ganeriwala family, before the Birlas emerged as the leading industrialists of India.

 Shivaji was known to be a frequent visitor of the Ganeriwala Haveli holding close ties with their family patriarch.
 In the 1800s, Seth Puranmal Ganeriwala’s branch of the family separated from the rest to become treasurers and bankers of the Nizams of Hyderabad, namely Osman Ali Khan, Asaf Jah VII, the worlds richest man at a point.
 This was not acceptable to the rest of the family who believed their family duties lied in serving a Hindu ruler.

 However, Seth Puranmal Ganeriwala stuck to his Hindu roots and built one of Hyderabad’s most famous Hindu temples - Sitaram Bagh Temple (now being managed by Dr. Arvind Kumar Ganeriwal and his family).

 The Great prefix was the result of the Great firm theory applied to the Marwari family businesses like the Geat Ganeriwala firm, Great Tarachand (promoted by Neotia's, patriarchs of Ambuja Cement Ltd) and Great Sevaram Ramnikhdas Neotia's became leading agents of Burma Shell before forming Ambuja Cements Ltd.